orbeon/orbeon-forms-doc/form-runner/component/static-dynamic-dropdown.md

 - Setup your service as described in the previous section about [services performing search](#services-performing-the-search).
 - Add a request parameter `{$fr-search-page}` to the URL.
 The first time the service is called, the value will be `1`.
 If users scroll down in the dropdown, and reach the bottom, they will see a message informing them that more results will be loaded, and your service will be called with the parameter set to 2, and so on.
-- At some point, users might reach the last page, as your service doesn't have choices to list for the given search string.
+- At some point, users might reach the last page, as your service doesn't have more choices to list for the given search string.
 You'll want to include some information in your response as to whether the last page has been reached, and provide an XPath expression under "Is last page XPath expression" returning `true` when on the last page.

 ![Service performing paging](images/dynamic-data-dropdown-service-paging.png)